 “Islanders have knowledge of both the problems and also the solutions on how to get on with a sustainable island life for the future.”
 (West Cork Islands Strategy)

-The research will involve a participatory mixed-methods approach with collaboration between researchers, islanders and civil society organisations.
-The project will convene a participatory research group of West Cork Island residents in September 2021 to co-design an online survey and focus group questions.
-Following this design process, the project plans to distribute the survey and conduct focus groups to explore the in-depth views of island residents from November 2021.
+The research involved a participatory mixed-methods approach with collaboration between researchers, islanders and civil society organisations.
+The project convened a participatory research group of West Cork Island residents in September 2021 to co-design an online survey and focus group questions.
+Following this design process, the project distributed the survey and conducted focus groups to explore the in-depth views of island residents in Spring 2022.

-- An information and Q&A session on the research was held with residents of the seven West Cork Islands on Wednesday 26th May and the recording is available here.
+- An information and Q&A session on the research was held with residents of the seven West Cork Islands on Wednesday 26th May.

 Project Funding & Dates

-Funded by the Irish Research Council's New Foundations programme, this project runs from April 2021- April 2022.
+Funded by the Irish Research Council's New Foundations programme, from 2021- 2022.

 Project Team and Advisory Group

 The research team is comprised of Dr Siobhan O’Sullivan (PI, Applied Social Studies & ISS21, UCC) and Dr Elaine Desmond (Research Assistant, Applied Social Studies).